cityofships/i-love-compute/README.md

 See how that is done on another topic (gaming) for graphical framework and hardware compatibility matrix: https://wiki.unvanquished.net/wiki/GPU_compatibility_matrix

-A similar thing would be good to have, and also to know who may own which hardware to easily reproduce reported issues.
+A similar thing would be good to have for OpenCL, and also to know who may own which hardware to easily reproduce reported issues.